apify/actor-scraper/docs/web-scraper/tutorial.md

 The API tab gives you a quick overview of all the available API calls, if you would like to use your task programmatically, and includes links to detailed API documentation.
 You can even try it out immediately using the **TEST** button.

 ## The INPUT
 Now let's go back to the INPUT tab.
-This is where all the magic happens.
-The creator of the actor prepares this form so that you can easily tell the actor what to do.
-This is the essence of tasks.
-You can fill up this form 10 different times for 10 different websites, creating 10 tasks, but there will always be just one actor, the `apify/web-scraper`.
-All those tasks are nothing but saved configurations of the actor that you can run easily.
+As you can see, there are already some values pre-configured in the INPUT.
+It says that the task should visit `https://apify.com` and all its subpages and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

 > We will not go through all the available INPUT options in this tutorial.
 See the actor's README under the ACTOR INFO tab for detailed information.

-### Trying it out
-As you can see, there are already some values pre-configured in the INPUT.
-It says that the task should visit `https://apify.com` and all its subpages and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

 Before you click Run to see what happens, set the `Max pages per crawl` option to `10`.
 This tells your task to finish after 10 pages have been visited.
 We don't need to crawl the whole domain just to see that it works.
 It also helps with keeping your compute unit (CU) consumption low.
-Just to get an idea, the free plan includes 10 CUs and this run will consume about 0.02 CU, so you can run it 500 times a month for free.
+Just to get an idea, the free plan includes 10 CUs and this run will consume about 0.04 CU, so you can run it 250 times a month for free.
 If you accidentally go over the limit, no worries, we won't charge you for it.
 You just won't be able to run more tasks that month.

 Now click **Save & Run**! *(either at the very bottom or in the top-right corner of your screen)*